stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 #HSLIDE

-## Pilot 5: Peer Motivation
+## Pilot 5: Peer Awareness

-Learners can benefit from peer activity in many ways besides active helping or collaboration.
-Simply knowing that they are not alone can increase motivation and reduce anxiety.
-Learning together can be fun.
+Learners can passively benefit from peer activity.
+For instance, simply knowing that they are not alone can increase motivation and reduce anxiety and stress.

-#HSLIDE
+Hypotheses:

-Hypothesis:
+* Visualisations of peer activity can create a sense of togetherness without requiring explicit action from the learner.
-* We can improve the learning experience by designing technology that leverages psychological benefits without causing too much distraction.
+* Effective visualisations may be realtime or summative, individual-centric or collective, process-focused or outcome-focused, grounded in data or fictional, etc.

 > Stefan's MSc students are currently working on this.